gjtiquia/rnkstuff/README.md

 # install dependencies
 bun install

-# run program
+# run program (inputs in file.txt)
-bun start
+bun start file.txt

+# compile into an executable at /dist/rnkstuff
+bun build

+# run executable at /dist/rnkstuff
+bun preview file.txt
 ```

 ## TODOs

 roadmap
-- have a basic tournament sort done in CLI (at least fit my own use case first lol)
+- [x] have a basic sort done in CLI (at least fit my own use case first lol)
-- abstract the algo such that we can choose sorting algorithms
+- [ ] abstract the algo such that we can choose sorting algorithms
-- abstract the logic such that we can use the same algos on a website
+- [ ] abstract the logic such that we can use the same algos on a website
-- think about how to implement leaderboard
+- [ ] think about how to implement leaderboard
-- buy domain rnkstuff.com and host it
+- [ ] buy domain rnkstuff.com and host it
+- [ ] CLI dev workflow
-- uhhhh "tell the world about it?"
+- [ ] uhhhh "tell the world about it?"

 other things to do
-- see other "code submission" websites and competitions and see how they implement it, learn from them
+- [ ] see other "code submission" websites and competitions and see how they implement it, learn from them

 random stuff
-- `curl -fsSL rnkstuff.com/run.sh | bash` for running it...? or probably should be `run.ts | bun` instead....????? or `run.sh` downloads a `bun` binary to run it LMAO
+- [ ] `curl -fsSL rnkstuff.com/run.sh | bash` for running it...? or probably should be `run.ts | bun` instead....????? or `run.sh` downloads a `bun` binary to run it LMAO
-- what if we allow different programming languages too other than JS/TS? like Python? or even Lua? how do we run these programs on the web?
+- [ ] what if we allow different programming languages too other than JS/TS? like Python? or even Lua? how do we run these programs on the web?
 WASM interpreters? what about the others like C/C++/C#/Java/Go/Rust and more? maybe an easy way for people to contribute their own...?

 ## scratch pad